menu

 Demographics

-The per capita income in Oakridge in 2022 was $20,251, which is low income relative to Oregon and the nation.
-This equates to an annual income of $81,004 for a family of four.
+The per capita income in Oakridge in 2022 was $20,257, which is low income relative to Oregon and the nation.
+This equates to an annual income of $81,028 for a family of four.
 However, Oakridge contains both very wealthy and poor people as well.
-Oakridge also has one of the higher rates of people living in poverty in the nation, with 31.61% of its population below the federal poverty line.

 The people who call Oakridge home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oakridge residents report their race to be White.
-Important ancestries of people in Oakridge include German, Irish, English, Scottish, and Norwegian.
+The greatest number of Oakridge residents report their race to be White, followed by Native American.
+Important ancestries of people in Oakridge include English, German, Irish, Italian, and French Canadian.

 The most common language spoken in Oakridge is English.
 Other important languages spoken here include Italian and Polish.